idrinth-api-bench/issues/CONTRIBUTING.md

 ##### Commit Message Footer

-The footer can contain information about breaking changes and deprecation and is also the place to reference GitHub issues and other PRs that this commit closes or is related to.
+The footer can contain information about breaking changes and deprecation and is also the place to reference GitHub issues and other Pull Requests that this commit closes or is related to.
 In case of breaking changes and deprecation the section should start with the phrase "BREAKING CHANGE: " or "DEPRECATED: " respectively followed by a description.
 For example: